blak3mill3r/percolator/README.md

 You cannot yet:

 * define a class with generics
-* I think I forgot 'float' primitives ... 'double' is there
+* You cannot express Java 'float' literals or literals of int types smaller than long
 * probably a lot more...
 * FIXME fill this in